-- Post-communism has become the best ally of hyper-capitalism: it feeds a general disillusion about the possibility of a just economy and of any form of egalitarian internationalism - The failure of reganism and the rise of inequality have also contributed to the new forms of nationalism and identitarian drifts - Crisis are not sufficient to lead to the reduction of inequality: it all depends on the intellectual, political and institutional mobilizations and solutions emerging from the crisis. - In the short-run, the nativist-proprietarian path may look easier to follow than the internationalist-socialist path.
+- Post-communism has become the best ally of hyper-capitalism: it feeds a general disillusion about the possibility of a just economy and of any form of egalitarian internationalism - The failure of reganism and the rise of inequality have also contributed to the new forms of nationalism and identitarian drifts - Crisis are not sufficient to lead to the reduction of inequality.
+See e.g. post-2008 money creation.
+It all depends on the intellectual, political and institutional mobilizations and solutions emerging from the crisis.
+In the short-run, the nativist-proprietarian path may look easier to follow than the internationalist-socialist path.
 But it won't solve the problems.